pivotal/docs-tap/getting-started/set-up-services.hbs.md

 1. Have access to a cluster with Tanzu Application Platform installed.
 1. Have downloaded and installed the Tanzu CLI and the corresponding plug-ins.
-1. Ensure your Tanzu Application Platform cluster can pull the images required by the service operator.
+1. Ensure your Tanzu Application Platform cluster can pull the container images required by the Kubernetes operator providing the service.
 For more information, see the following documentation:
    * [RabbitMQ Cluster Kubernetes operator](https://www.rabbitmq.com/kubernetes/operator/using-operator.html).
    * [VMware Tanzu SQL with Postgres for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-Postgres-for-Kubernetes/index.html).
    * [VMware Tanzu SQL with MySQL for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-MySQL-for-Kubernetes/index.html).